No Knead Bread

 • Turn the oven on to 450F (230C) once the bread is inside.
 Bake the bread with the lid on the dish for 30 minutes.
 After 30 minutes, carefully remove the hot lid from the dish and bake the bread for another 25 to 30 minutes.

 • The bread is done once it’s light and golden all over.
-Let it cool for 5 to 10 minutes and dig in!
-Enjoy.
+Let it cool for 5 to 10 minutes and enjoy!

-• To store leftover bread, let the bread cool completely, wrap it up in plastic wrap, beeswax wrap, or a clean kitchen towel, and store the bread on the counter.
+• Storage note: To store leftover bread, let it cool completely, wrap it up in plastic wrap, beeswax wrap, or a clean kitchen towel, and store the bread on the counter.
 This bread is always best served warm the same day.

 Nutrition